Data center. Pexels Images.

 Who Is Winning The R&D Race?

 While both TSMC and Intel invest heavily in research and development, Intel’s R&D spending is significantly higher in absolute terms.
-In 2024, Intel’s R&D expenditure was nearly three times that of TSMC.
+In 2025, Intel’s R&D expenditure was twice as much as that of TSMC.
 However, TSMC’s focused approach on manufacturing excellence and advanced technology development has allowed it to maintain a competitive edge in the semiconductor industry.

 Intel’s broader scope of R&D investments across various technologies and product categories reflects its integrated device manufacturer (IDM) model.
 Despite the higher R&D spending, Intel has faced challenges in advancing its manufacturing processes, while TSMC has been more consistent in adopting cutting-edge technologies like extreme ultraviolet (EUV) lithography.